HISTORY OF THE UNIVERSITY OF ARKANSAS

-- In 2003, the Walton Family Charitable Support Foundation gave $300 million to the university, the largest single gift to any institution of higher education.
+- • In 2003, the Walton Family Charitable Support Foundation gave $300 million to the university, the largest single gift to an American institution of higher education at the time.
 That gift has transformed the university, creating an Honors College and endowing the Graduate School.

 Broadening Our Reach

-The university's agricultural outreach began almost as soon as the gates of campus swung open.
+The university's agricultural outreach began almost as soon as the gates of campus swung open during the 19th century.
 Over the next few decades, the college of agriculture and its extension network took research about crop, soil and agricultural pests to the farmers themselves in every county of the state.